 Both patios and decks are outdoor or backyard spaces that define activity areas and guide you from one space to another.
 Other traits they share:

 - A cover or pergola can be built over either for shade or privacy.

 - An outdoor kitchen can be located on a patio or deck.

 - Both can accommodate fire pits, although a fire feature placed on a deck will need a fireproof material separating it from the wood deck, such as concrete, ceramic, porcelain, etc.

 - A patio or deck can surround a pool or spa.

 Caring for Patios and Decks

 Unlike a concrete or brick patio, a wood deck needs to be maintained yearly to preserve its beauty.
-This might require scrubbing or sanding it.
+This might require scrubbing or sanding.
 If the deck has gone too long without regular care, it might need to be refinished or painted.
-Either one will require prep and prepare to make sure there aren't any loose nails, screws or boards.
+Either one will require prep to make sure there aren't any loose nails, screws, or boards.
 It should also be sanded or refinished to ensure there are no peeling pieces of wood that could cause splinters.

-There are a variety of deck products available, depending on the scope of the repair project.
+A variety of deck products are available, depending on the scope of the repair project.